 BMS recognises the potential of all students to be proficient in literacy.
 A belief that is reflected across our curriculum, and through our value of belonging.
-To be literate is to have the necessary speaking, listening, and reading skills to function not only in school but also, at work and in society.
-At the heart of developing literacy skills is the opportunity to practice them.
+To be literate is to have the necessary speaking, listening and reading skills to function not only in school but also, at work and in society.
+At the heart of developing literacy skills is the opportunity to practise them.
 Thereby, having a positive impact on students’ self-esteem, motivation, behavior, and attainment.
 This is because being literate allows students to independently learn and is empowering as it facilitates our students in being able to express themselves clearly in turn, enhancing and enriching teaching and learning in all subjects.

-We are at present focused on reading specifically, reading for pleasure.
+We are at present focused on reading specifically for pleasure.
 The reason being that educational research highlights that reading has a direct positive impact on students’ cognitive and social-communicative development.
-Indeed, BMS aims to develop each student’s potential to the point where they are reading at, or above their chronological age.
+Indeed, BMS aims to develop each students potential to the point where they are reading at, or above their chronological age.
 In the past year, our LRC books loans have more than doubled and over 700 students accessed the Reading Cloud in the first three months following its launch.
 Dispelling stereotypes around reading for pleasure and reinforcing the value BMS gives to reading for enjoyment, the majority of these loans have been by our male students.